appwrite/demo-getstarted-with-android/kotlin-android/README.md

 ```

 ### Learn more
-You can use followng resources to learn more and get help
+You can use following resources to learn more and get help
 - 📜 [Appwrite Docs](https://appwrite.io/docs)
 - 💬 [Discord Community](https://appwrite.io/discord)